 “You told Qiao?!”
 Wallace exclaimed, standing up from his seat.

 “Why not?
 They both wear it on their faces.”

 “Want to bet who’s going to win?”

-“At this rate they’re going, a third person might as well jump in and take Qiao away to a far away kingdom.”
+“At the rate they’re going, a third person might as well jump in and take Qiao away to a faraway kingdom.”

 “Huh?!
 What kingdom?”